Medical Laboratory Technician (MLT)

 You ask, we Answer!

-The next application window will begin in Fall 2017.
+The next application window will open July 1st, 2017.
 Refer to this website for more information

-No, FLC no longer has a standalone phlebotomy program.
+No, FLC does not have a standalone phlebotomy program.
 MLTs must be trained in the practice of phlebotomy per state and national licensing requirements; hence the presence of phlebotomy courses in the FLC catalog.
 However these courses cannot be used toward state phlebotomy CPT-1 certification per the State of California.

 At the present time our phlebotomy courses are only for students admitted into the Medical Laboratory Technician program.

 CLS's or Clinical Laboratory Scientists are laboratory workers capable of completing high-complexity testing in the laboratory.
 CLS's require a Bachelor’s of Science degree and a one year internship at a participating CLS program.
 MLTs on the other hand cannot do high-complexity testing and are directly supervised by a CLS in the laboratory.
 MLTs require an Associates of Science degree, but not a Bachelor’s of Science.
 For more information on the differences between CLSs and MLTs please visithttp://www.camlt.org/laboratory- profession and http://www.cdph.ca.gov/programs/lfs/Pages/default.aspx.